 Instruction in the process of gathering information from public meetings and public officials.
 Students will write about school board meetings, city council meetings, court cases, public hearings, and other kinds of public events.
-Prerequisite: JRN 230 and JRN 255.
+Prerequisite: JRN 230.
+Fall, odd years.

 An advanced course in radio news, with special attention to story structure, public affairs programs, and documentaries.
 Introduction to public affairs and documentary research, script writing, and production.
 Productions for WKNH.
 Lecture, practice, and fieldwork.
 Prerequisite: JRN 235 or permission of instructor.
-Fall, alternate years.
+Spring, even years.

 Advanced instruction in the production of online multimedia content, including photography, audio, and video.
 Students will conduct research and interviews and produce media content relevant to a newsworthy topic.
 Requirements: Web-based camcorder, digital camera, and digital audio recorder.
 Prerequisite: JRN 235 or JRN 230, and JRN 255 or permission of instructor.
 Spring.

 An introduction to the theories and practices of photojournalism, digital photo editing, and visual storytelling.
 The medium will be explored from historical, ethical, social, and legal perspectives.
 Skills will be developed through weekly and in-class assignments as well as through critique.
-Requirement: Students must provide and keep in good working order, a 35mm digital camera, 6-megapixel, or higher.
-Prerequisite: JRN 255 or permission of instructor.
-Fall.
+Prerequisite: JRN 155 or permission of instructor.
+Fall, odd years.

 Instruction and practice in feature writing for newspapers and magazines.
 Advanced practice in research and writing techniques as well as the creation of story ideas.
 Freelance feature writing will also be discussed.
-Prerequisite: JRN 330.
-Fall, occasionally.
+Prerequisite: JRN 230 or JRN 235.
+Fall, even years.

 A performance course in television news, with special attention to developing a regularly cablecast community television newscast for the Keene area.
 Introduction to formatting the news and presenting it under deadline.
 Lecture, practice, and fieldwork.
-Prerequisites: JRN 235 and JRN 255.
-Spring, even years.
+Prerequisites: JRN 235.
+Spring, odd years.

 Practice in copy editing, page design, photo editing, headline writing, story assignments, law, ethics and management of a newspaper.
 Prerequisites: JRN 255 and JRN 330.

 Advanced study and practice in specialized news gathering or reporting.
 Topics include column writing, editorial writing, reviewing, or environmental reporting, among others.
-Prerequisite: JRN 330 or JRN 335 or JRN 435.
+Prerequisite: JRN 230 or JRN 235.
 Occasionally.

 Under faculty supervision, the student develops and completes a program of research or development in a worthwhile aspect of journalism or mass communications.
 May be repeated for a total of 8 credits.
 Only 4 credits may be counted toward elective credit for the major.
-Prerequisite: Written permission of instructor.
+Prerequisite: Permission of instructor.
+Year round.